lathe/punctaffy-for-racket/README.md

   "Punctaffy docs")
 ```

 Quasiquotation isn't the only example.
-Connection Machine Lisp (CM-Lisp) is a language that was once used for programming Connection Machine supercomputers, and it has a concept of "xappings," key-value data structures where each element resides on a different processor.
+Connection Machine Lisp is a language that was once used for programming Connection Machine supercomputers, and it has a concept of "xappings," key-value data structures where each element resides on a different processor.
 It has ways to distribute the same behavior to each processor to transform these values, and it has a dedicated notation to assist with this:

 ```lisp
 (defun celsius-to-fahrenheit (c)